 Cobalt Strike is the industry standard for C2 projects.
 It provides a post-exploitation agent and channels to emulate long-term embedded actors in networks.
 Cobalt Strike can use very good surreptitiously channels via many different techniques.

-Hello Hackers!
-I hope you found a 0day today.
-Well, today, I will be addressing most of the people’s favorite distribution, Kali Linux.
-It’s an awesome distro with outdated tools.
-Everyone knows Kali Linux distribution.
-If you don’t know it, it’s basically a Debian-derived Linux distribution designed for digital forensics and penetration testing.
+Kali Linux is an excellent distro with outdated tools.
+Kali Linux is a Debian-derived Linux distribution designed for digital forensics and penetration testing.
 It’s an evolved version of backtrack.
 Kali Linux is one of my favorite Linux distributions.
 However, in the past years, I started solving HackTheBox challenges, and a lot of these challenges have some smaller patterns where, for example, you start by enumerating ports, then brute-forcing web directories and files.
-And with time, you get use to these types of challenges, and you want to improve some areas in your techniques and tools.
-Improving your skillset and techniques is by reading and practice.
-However, when it comes to the tools, by default, most of the beginners, including myself, stuck with the basic tools in Kali distro, which many of them are outdated and slow.
+The typical challenges, but when you get into advanced challenges, you might need different skillsets and tools.
+When it comes to the tools, Kali provides only the essential tools, which many of them are outdated and slow.

 TLDR; This is an entry-level post.
 It goes over the concept of network-based fuzzing using Boofuzz, takes HTTP protocol as an example to practice finding bugs in real-world implementations of HTTP servers, briefly reviews 6 different exploits, and finally shows the process of finding a new unknown bug in an HTTP protocol implementation.